spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/02-add-backup-location-sts.md

 # Prerequisites

-* An *AWS Account A*.
-It is the AWS account where you have deployed the Kubernetes cluster.
+* An AWS account.
+This account will be referred to as *AWS Account A*.
+This is the AWS account where you have deployed the Kubernetes cluster.

-* An *AWS Account B*.
-It is the AWS account where you want to create the backup location.
+* An AWS account.
+This account will be referred to as  *AWS Account B*.
+This is the AWS account where you want to create the backup location.

 * An S3 bucket in the AWS Account B. The bucket will store the backup of your clusters or workspaces.

-* The following IAM policy created in your AWS Account B. Replace the `BUCKET-NAME` placeholder in the policy below with your bucket name.
+* The following IAM policy must be created in your AWS Account B. Replace the `BUCKET-NAME` placeholder in the policy below with your bucket name.
 Refer to the [Creating IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create-console.html) for additional guidance. <br /> <br />

 	```json
 	{